-The City is now accepting applications for the 2017
+The City is not currently accepting applications.

 The City of Lakewood offers grants